A Message from The Mayor

 No one wants to think a coworker could be capable of violating the public trust.
 But unfortunately, there can sometimes be bad actors among us.

-That’s why the city has partnered with EthicsPoint, Inc. to establish an anonymous reporting system to safely and securely bring ethics concerns to the attention of city administration.
+That’s why the city has partnered with EthicsPoint, Inc. to establish a reporting system to safely and securely bring ethics concerns to the attention of city administration.
 You can access the system online or by phone to report criminal or unethical behavior in violation of city policy.

 As with public safety, if you see something, say something.